deity-io/falcon-platform-docs/docs/platform/client/theming/components.md

 </MyComponentLayout>
 ```

 You will notice that we have suffixed the names with **layout**.
-This is a helpful convention to easily recognise when a component is a `themed` layout.
+This is a helpful convention to easily recognize when a component is a `themed` layout.

 ## Changing the html element of a component